wuher/javascript/README.md

     [lodash](http://lodash.com/docs) library.
 When it comes to dealing with collections, most of the time it already has what you would otherwise have to implement yourself.
-  - Using these functions makes it easy for the reader to immediately understand what the code is doing and they don't (must not) have side effects.
+  - Using these functions makes it easy for the reader to quickly see what the code is supposed to be doing and the reader can trust that the code inside the loop doesn't (must not) have any side effects.
   - `forEach` is the only exception where we allow the code inside the loop to have side effects since it has been used for drop-in replacement for more traditional `for (i = 0; i < array.length; i += 1)` construct.
   - Sometimes though, for performance reasons for large collections, you may want to consider replacing subsequent functional constructs with single for-loop where you do many things at once.
-This should be vare rare however.
+This should be vary rare however.

 **[⬆ back to top](#table-of-contents)**